 The Introduction of this book is freely available as a downloadable Open Access PDF under a Creative Commons Attribution-Non Commercial-No Derivatives 4.0 license and is available here: https://tandfbis.s3-us-west-2.amazonaws.com/rt-files/docs/Open+Access+Chapters/9781351003384_oaintroduction.pdf

 Table of Contents

 1 Introduction to medieval and early modern experiences of gender and faith 2 Lived religion and lived gender in family life 3 Gender in public devotion 4 Spirituality, sinfulness, and gender 5 Conclusions: structures of experiencing gender and religion from the medieval to the early modern period

-Sari Katajala-Peltomaa is a Senior Research Fellow at the Academy of Finland Centre of Excellence in the History of Experiences at Tampere University, Finland.
-She specializes in late medieval hagiography and especially in canonization processes.
+Sari Katajala-Peltomaa is Senior Research Fellow at the Academy of Finland Centre of Excellence in the History of Experiences at Tampere University, Finland.
+She specialises in late medieval hagiography and especially in canonisation processes.
 Her publications include Demonic Possession and Lived Religion in Later Medieval Europe (2020).